Search for missing Lauren Cho of NJ continues as Petito case brings light to missing persons

 Cho was staying at an Airbnb resort in Morongo Valley "with numerous other guests, including her former boyfriend," Rodriguez said.

-"It was reported, during the evening of June 28, 2021, Cho was upset and presumably walked away from the resort leaving behind her personal belongings," the public information officer continued.
-"Approximately three hours later, Cho was reported missing by her former boyfriend and he indicated she was suffering from mental distress."
+"It was reported, during the evening of June 28, 2021, Cho was upset and presumably walked away from the resort leaving behind her personal belongings," the public information officer added.
+"Approximately three hours later, Cho was reported missing by her former boyfriend, and he indicated she was suffering from mental distress."

-Investigators with San Bernardino County Sheriff’s Specialized Investigations Division are assisting the Morongo Basin Station with their ongoing efforts to locate Cho and have conducted "multiple searches of the area by ground, air, and canine with negative results," Rodriguez said.
+Investigators with San Bernardino County Sheriff’s Specialized Investigations Division are assisting the Morongo Basin Station with its ongoing efforts to locate Cho and have conducted "multiple searches of the area by ground, air and canine with negative results," Rodriguez said.

 COLD CASE TEAM SAYS ZODIAC KILLER ID'D, LINKING HIM TO ANOTHER MURDER

 The local news outlet Hi-Desert Star identified Cho's former boyfriend as Cody Orell.
-Orell told the outlet that he and Cho traveled cross-country to Yucca Valley in a van together and that he was the last person to see the 30-year-old before she walked off.
+Orell told the outlet that he and Cho traveled cross country to Yucca Valley in a van together and that he was the last person to see the 30-year-old before she walked off.

 "I searched all in the hills and no tracks, anywhere," Orell told the Hi-Desert Star.
 He also suggested Cho got into a vehicle at some point and may not be lost in the desert.

 "On Sunday she was going out to meet someone and wasn’t saying who.
-I didn’t pry into it then, but. of course, now I wish…" Orell said before trailing off, according to the outlet.
+I didn’t pry into it then, but, of course, now I wish…" Orell said before trailing off, according to the outlet.

 Another one of Cho's friends, Jeff Flake, said in a July 24 Instagram post that the first week after the 30-year-old went missing, there was "a search and rescue operation, with an enormous amount of amazing professionals out here combing the desert, helicopters, volunteers, trackers" and that "the conclusion they came to was that they did not believe El left on foot, as they could not find a single track of hers."